vesterheim/vesterheim.github.io/about/news/2014/johnson-retirement.md

 layout: page
 title: Steven Johnson, Vesterheim’s Executive Director, Announces 2016 Retirement
 meta_title:        # Appears on bookmarks, search results, etc...
-meta_description:  # Used in HTML head and as the description for some search engines
+meta_description: Steven Johnson, Executive Director of Vesterheim, has announced his intention to retire in September 2016.
+Johnson has been with Vesterheim in multiple capacities since 1977 and has served as the museum’s Executive Director since 2009.
 # Ratio: 16:9 | Recommended: 1492px by 840px | Minimum: 746px by 420px
 hero:
   image: